 From the arrival by ship of the first Europeans to North America, immigrants and visitors traveled long distances across the Atlantic to take advantage of the rich resources to be found on the “new” continent.
 For centuries wooden sailing ships ruled the waves.

-Whenever talking about travel by ship to Montreal, it must be remembered that Montreal and Quebec City were only accessible during the summer season.
-Ships in the winter were obliged to stop at ice-free ports such as Portland, Maine; St. John, New Brunswick or Halifax, Nova Scotia.
+Whenever talking about travel by ship to Montreal, it must be remembered that Montreal and Quebec City were only accessible by ship when the St. Lawrence River was free of ice.
+Ships in the winter were obliged to stop at year-round ice-free ports such as Portland, Maine; St. John, New Brunswick or Halifax, Nova Scotia.

 Prior to 1856, travelers headed to or through Montreal might have come by ships which sailed when demand warranted.
 Or, they might have landed in Quebec City and continued upriver by steamboat, a service which had been in effect since before 1820.